 Unexpected lane changing and overtaking is the prominent human behaviors that make it almost impracticable to avoid head-on collisions.
 Impatient people do not follow the traffic rules and tend to change lanes without any warning.

 When vehicles veer into the nearby lanes, especially to the opposite lanes, unexpectedly, the drivers of the on-coming lane will not get time to evade the fatal crashes.
 Even if they try to avert it, it will end up in accidents.

 Busy lanes are not meant for jay drivers.
 A hundred percent attention should be there when one is at the wheel.
 Drivers could be easily diverted by using mobile phones to text, talk, eat, or fuss with GPS.
 75 % of the youth are confident that they can safely text while driving the vehicle.
 When passing on two-lane roads, many head-on collisions occur because drivers underestimate the closure rate of oncoming traffic.

 Head-on collisions are deadly at high speeds.
 Many head on collisions occurs due to over speed.
 Most youngsters are fond of rash driving or over-speeding.
 Speed thrills but also kills.
 While speeding, it would be difficult to stop or control the vehicle in need.
 The sudden brake application could swerve the vehicle to end up in a traumatic head-on collision with the on-coming vehicle.

 After many hours of exertion at work, people would be exhausted and drowsy while on their way back home.
 Long-distance drivers, especially truck drivers, tend to feel drowsy while behind the wheel.
 If they fall asleep, the possibility of a frontal collision cannot be prevented.

-The National Highway Traffic Safety Administration has recorded around 1,550 fatalities and 71,000 injuries caused by drowsy drivers every year.
+The National Highway Traffic Safety Administration has recorded around 1,550 fatalities and 71,000 head-on collision injuries caused by drowsy drivers every year.